 Successful productions such as C’mon and numerous telethons were hosted in Shortland Street’s Studio One.
-Even with the introduction of the purpose-built facilities at Avalon for TV One, 74 Shortland Street persisted as an important centre for television right up until the late 80’s.
+Even with the introduction of the purpose-built facilities at Avalon in Lower Hutt for TV One, 74 Shortland Street prevailed as an important centre for television until the late 1980’s.

-TVNZ eventually left the building in 1990s, but 74 Shortland Street continued to be a centre for innovation and entertainment.
-A variety of New Zealand musicians favoured the building’s recording facilities to create new albums, including Dave Dobbyn, Che Fu and the Muttonbirds.
+TVNZ eventually left the building in the 1990s, and 74 Shortland Street evolved into a music recording studio.
+Some of New Zealand’s most celebrated musicians favoured the building’s recording facilities including Dave Dobbyn, Che Fu and the Muttonbirds.
 By the time the building was acquired by The University of Auckland, 74 Shortland Street had played home to a wealth of well-known, and loved presenters, performers, actors and musicians who have shaped our history as a nation.

 In 2001, The University of Auckland’s decision to convert the building into their new performing arts school and art gallery ensured that 74 Shortland Street continued to be a home for the country’s emerging talent.
-Now, we aim to honour the progressive and pioneering broadcasting history of the building by showcasing contemporary art and a strength in artists’ film and video alongside relevant and socially responsive programming.
+Now, we honour the progressive and pioneering broadcasting history of the building by showcasing artists’ film and video as part of our socially responsive contemporary art programming.

 About Gus Fisher